alan-turing-institute/hub23-deploy/CONTRIBUTING.md

 Any additional images (such as logos) are kept in the [`static`](./static) directory.

 These templates extend the [BinderHub web framework](https://github.com/jupyterhub/binderhub/tree/master/binderhub/templates) that ships with the BinderHub Helm chart.

+### :recycle: Continuous Deployment

+This repository uses an [Azure Pipeline](https://docs.microsoft.com/en-gb/azure/devops/pipelines/?view=azure-devops) to keep the Hub23 deployment up-to-date with the master branch of this repository.
+Any push to the master branch (such as merging a Pull Request) will [trigger the pipeline and upgrade the deployment](.az-pipelines/cd-pipeline.yml) with any changes implemented in the Helm chart.

+:rotating_light: It is therefore strongly recommended that developers avoid manually upgrading the deployment.
+Instead, please use a Pull Request that can be reverted if needed.
+This will help maintain a consistent state of the deployment. :rotating_light:

 ## :gift: How can I contribute?